kpnguyen21/space-challenge/README.md

 <h4 id="Ta3">Table 3: "space_travel_agents"</h4>

-Table `space_travel_agents` was created from the file space_travel_agents SQL Table.txt.
+Table `space_travel_agents` was created from the file `space_travel_agents SQL Table.txt`.
 It contained data on all travel agents employed by Astra Luxury Travel, including details such as name, email, job title, department, average customer service rating, and years of service.
 This table served as a key foundation for the algorithm, providing essential input for the agent ranking system.

 This table consisted of 30 rows and includes the following columns: